VicZamora/auto-recorder/README.md

 # auto-recorder
-Android app to record different information about a vehicle
+Android app to record different information about a vehicle (first version just cars).